The Best Hotels in Honolulu

 The Modern Honolulu

 Would you rather avoid the activity (and competitive rates) surrounding a beachfront hotel?
 The Modern represents a sleek, more contemporary side of Waikiki.
-You won’t find any rattan in its 353 Yabu Pushelberg–designed guest rooms (which instead make smart use of white linens and blonde furniture), one of the cabana-lined pools is adults-only, and there’s a basement nightclub for anyone looking to get the party started before heading out on the town.
+You won’t find any rattan in its 353 Yabu Pushelberg–designed guest rooms (which instead make smart use of white linens and blonde furniture), one of the cabana-lined pools is adults-only, there’s an outpost of Morimoto, and there’s a basement nightclub for anyone looking to get the party started before heading out on the town.
 Want to feel like even more of an insider?
 Look out for a bookshelf in the lobby stocked with curios—behind it lies a hidden cocktail lounge that even locals find cool.